Our Social Security Disability Lawyer Can Assist with Your Claim

 The Blue Book lists the medical conditions that qualify an individual for SSDI benefits.
 Among the medical conditions that are included in the Blue Book are: heart disease; cancer; vision and hearing loss; immune system conditions such as HIV/AIDS, lupus, and rheumatoid arthritis; liver and kidney diseases; and neurological conditions including Multiple Sclerosis and Parkinson's Disease.
 Mental health conditions such as anxiety and depression are also included in the Blue Book as well as conditions related to the autism spectrum.

-An applicant's age can also influence the Social Security Administration's decision on whether to award benefits.
-Applicants under 50 years of age tend to have a more difficult time receiving benefits, to a lesser degree applicants ages 50-54 may also find it more difficult to be approved for benefits.
-In these cases when an applicant does not directly meet SSA standards a set of tables, sometimes known as "grids" are applied to determine whether such individuals can be considered disabled and eligible for SSDI benefits.
+Factors such as an applicant's age can influence the Social Security Administration's decision on whether to award benefits.
+Older applicants may have an easier time qualifying for benefits but this can vary.
+Applicants under 50 years of age tend to have a more difficult time receiving benefits.
+To a lesser degree applicants 50-54 years of age may also find it more difficult to be approved for benefits.
+In these cases when an applicant does not directly meet SSA standards a set of tables, sometimes known as "grids", are applied to determine whether such individuals can be considered disabled and eligible for SSDI benefits.
 These tables are usually not favorable to these applicants.
-The assistance of a knowledgeable attorney can be essential to having an application or appeal be accepted for monthly payments under the Administration's standards.
+The assistance of a knowledgeable lawyer can be essential to having an application or appeal be accepted for monthly payments under the Administration's standards.

-Are Monthly Payments Based on An Applicant's Need or Condition?
+Are Monthly Disability Payments Based on An Applicant's Need or Condition?

-Calculations for individuals who are considered to meet the SSDI requirements are based on the amount that they have paid into Social Security throughout their work history, and not according to the degree of their disability.
+Calculations for individuals who are considered to meet the SSDI requirements are based on the amount that they have paid into Social Security throughout their work history, and not according to the degree of their medical condition or disability.
+The amounts paid into the federal Social Security fund are known as work credits.
+Work credits are factored in with the applicant's age in making a determination on the monthly payment that can be received.

 Do Women Receive the Same Benefits As Men?